lelegard/aesbench/apple-m3/README.md

 The directory contains results for `aesbench` on the Apple M3 chip with various operating systems and different versions of the cryptographic libraries.

+On Windows, a similar test is done using the BCrypt library instead of OpenSSL.
+BCrypt is the native Microsoft cryptographic library.
+It is available on all Windows platforms, for user mode or kernel mode.

 ## Test environment

 The test environment is one single iMac M3 with the following configurations: